Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 10. Pen Center Emerging Voices Fellowship

-Designed for underrepresented, marginalized writers who are isolated from the literary establishment, this fellowship fosters the careers of emerging writers through coursework, readings, Q&A sessions with prominent authors, mentorship, scholarship opportunities and a $1,000 stipend.
+Designed for underrepresented, marginalized writers who are isolated from the literary establishment, the Emerging Voices Fellowship fosters the careers of emerging writers through coursework, readings, Q&A sessions with prominent authors, mentorship, scholarship opportunities and a $1,500 honorarium.

 Writers of fiction, creative nonfiction and poetry are invited to apply.
 The fellowship is not open to writers who have an undergraduate degree in English with a creative writing emphasis, or those who have completed MA or MFA creative writing programs.
 And if you’re already widely published or can boast an array of accolades, this isn’t the fellowship for you.